zh012/mac-config/iterm2/README.md

 ## Restore the preferences

 ```
-General -> Load preferences from a custom folder or URL -> <point to this folder>
+General -> Settings -> Load preferences from a custom folder or URL -> <point to this folder>
 ```